 The pieces in the collection are all perfect, by the way, because the man who purchased these pieces insisted on only buying the best and the undamaged.
 This Hungarian-American collector then bequeathed his pieces to the city of Pécs.

 Today the city has embellished this legacy by turning the neighborhood into a cultural district.
 Now it is one of the top tourist attractions of Pécs.
 The city did everything right.
 They placed the museum in the original Zsolnay home.

 We also found a chocolate store and a stylish company called 1861 that has been making gloves since the 19th century.
 But of course the museum is the piece de resistance.
-It is just impossible to find so many exquisite pieces of Zsolnay even in the best antique stores.
+It is just impossible to find so many exquisite pieces of Zsolnay even in the best antique stores of Budapest.

 And even after Norbert’s crash course on the finesse of these works, I was completely unprepared for the onslaught of styles, colors, and inspirations that the Zsolnay family worked with to create masterpieces that still leave people breathless with delight over 100 years later.

 I walked through room after room of porcelain encompassing the various periods of Zsolnay.
 Each one left me more breathless than the last.
 One room held objects that represented the foray of the family into the art nouveau style.

 The use of eosin in porcelain

 Then there were pieces that reflected the innovative usage of eosin, a material whose composition is kept completely secret.
 It gives pieces a deep luster unlike any other.
 By the end of my visit, I was in love with Zsolnay and the lost world of 19th century grace it represented.
 I was even ready to take my commitment one step further by selecting a not inexpensive piece from the factory shop to bring home as a souvenir of Hungary.